-Six years ago, when we first started Ruby Cup and our Buy One Give One Programme, the “year of the period” was still three years ahead in the future and menstrual cups were not that much of a trend yet.
-The struggles with menstruation and the fact that girls and women worldwide miss school because they can’t afford healthy menstrual care products were still widely unheard of, so there were also not as many companies involved in donating menstrual products.
+The struggles with menstruation and the fact that girls and women worldwide miss school because they can’t afford healthy menstrual care products were still less known, which means there were not as many companies involved in donating menstrual products.

-A lot has happened since, and we’re happy to see other menstrual product companies join us by hosting Buy One Give One campaigns or make donations.
-But starting a Buy One Give One or One-for-One programme is not as easy as it sounds, if you want to ensure that your goodwill won’t do more harm than good.
+A lot has happened since, and we’re happy to see other menstrual product companies join us in the fight against period poverty by hosting Buy One Give One campaigns or making donations.
+But starting a Buy One Give One or One-for-One programme is not as easy as it sounds if you want to ensure that your goodwill won’t do more harm than good.

 That’s why we want to share with you what it is that makes our programmes successful with an 80-90% adoption rate, and how we ensure that the girls and women who receive a Ruby Cup keep on using it with confidence and get to have 10 years of dignified, worry-free periods.